stephenliberty/interactions-game/README.md

 Nothing in this repo is allowed to be generated via "AI".
 I may consider integrating with those systems later to build content, but the code itself must come directly from brain matter.

+## What is in this repo?

+Just the API server.
+The UI is being done separate and for a private organization, so it'll be kept in its own private repository, but the core API repo I can keep in the public eye, within some limits.

 ## The rules

 * Each player joins the game.
 They choose what level of intensity they're interested in, what items they have around,